 What are the basic roles and functions of RBI?

 What is the objective of RBI?

 Be informed of the financial world.
-Being the central banking institution of India, questions regarding monetary policies and topics relating to economics of the country are obvious.
-The panelists generally ask questions about the current hot topic of the finance sector, for eg, about inflation or about depreciation of rupee.
+Being the central banking institution of India, questions regarding monetary policies and topics relating to the economics of the country are obvious.
+The panelists generally ask questions about the current hot topic of the finance sector, for eg, about inflation or about the depreciation of rupee.
 Examples of such questions-

 Should commodity training be allowed in India?